Job of the Week

 Many in the past have found their first break into yachting from the dockwalk at the large yachting centres - Fort Lauderdale and Antibes, South of France are examples - often by offering assistance with daywork while the yachts remain in port.
 There are also a large number of agencies in these locations that may be able to assist.

-For the larger yachts it is a requirement to comply with the International Maritime Organisation (IMO) Standards of Training, Certification and Watchkeeping (STCW 95) Basic Safety Training (BST).
+For the larger yachts it is a requirement to comply with the International Maritime Organisation (IMO) Standards of Training, Certification and Watchkeeping (STCW) Basic Safety Training (BST).
 The BST courses are required by all crew members; additional courses will depend on the responsibilities of your onboard position.
-The STCW 95 Code requires that you take a 5-day course of instruction BST covering 4 courses – Basic Firefighting, Personal Survival, Personal Safety and Social Responsibility, and Elementary First Aid.
+The STCW Code requires that you take a 5-day course of instruction BST covering 5 modules – Basic Firefighting, Personal Survival, Personal Safety and Social Responsibility, Elementary First Aid and (as of Manila Amendments 2013) Proficiency in Security Awareness.
 These courses are provided by many training establishments however it is important to ensure that the training establishment is IMO recognised.

 It is also a requirement to comply with the minimum standards of medical health and this is proven in the form of an ENG1 medical certificate (or recognised equivalent from other countries).
 These are obtainable from doctors approved by the governing maritime administration, which in the case of the UK is the Maritime and Coastguard Agency.